BiaChacon/ecoleta/README.md

 <br>

 ## About
-Application created at RocketSeat's Next Level Week 1.0, using stack JavaScript  with Node.js, React.js and React Native.
+Application created at RocketSeat Next Level Week 1.0, using stack JavaScript  with Node.js, React.js and React Native.

 The Ecoleta Project is geared towards ecological purposes.
 It serves as a connection between companies or entities that collect inorganic waste the people who need to dispose of that waste.